-We asked Eugenio a few questions about himself and his fellowship experience.
+We asked Jennifer a few questions about herself and her fellowship experience.

 What are your research interests?